A Treasured Part of the Minnesota Orchestra

 When YPSCA was founded in 1911, its goal was to support the Minnesota Orchestra’s Young People’s Concerts, which were launched that same year.
 Young People’s Concerts are still central to YPSCA’s role, and many young people first hear the Minnesota Orchestra, in fact, any symphony orchestra, when they attend a Young People’s Concert.
 Hearing a live performance by the Minnesota Orchestra can awaken a young person’s musical curiosity and lay the foundation for a lifetime of enjoyment.
 Through these concerts, students learn how composers use music to convey ideas, just as authors use text; there are many ways in which composers express their creativity and spark inspiration in young listeners.

 17-year-old violinist Catherine Carson gives a superb Sibelius performance to win YPSCA's 2020 Concerto Competition.
-She will perform with the Minnesota Orchestra in Young People’s Concerts on March 10 and 11, 2021.
+She will perform with the Minnesota Orchestra in Young People’s Concerts in March 2021.
 For more information about the Competition, click here.

 YPSCA carries out its mission through three primary activities.